Folded unipole antenna: Conventional monopole antennas

 Electrically short monopole antennas have low resistance and high capacitive (negative) reactance.
 Depending on desired recipients and the surrounding terrain, and particularly depending on locations of spacious expanses of open water, a longer antenna may tend to send signals out in directions that are increasingly more advantageous, up to the point that the antenna's electrical height exceeds about 5/8 wavelengths tall.

 Reactance is zero only for towers slightly shorter than 1/4 wavelength, but the reactance will in any case rise or fall depending on humidity, dust, salty spume, or ice collecting on the tower or its feedline.

 Regardless of its height, the antenna feed system has an impedance matching system housed in a small shed at the tower's base (called a "tuning hut" or "coupling hut" or "helix hut").
 The matching network is adjusted to join the antenna's impedance to the characteristic impedance of the feedline joining it to the transmitter.
-If the tower is too short (or too tall) for the frequency, the antenna's capacitive (or inductive) reactance will be counteracted the opposite reactance by the matching network, as well as raising or lowering the feedpoint resistance of the antenna to match the feedline's characteristic impedance.
+If the tower is too short (or too tall) for the frequency, the antenna's capacitive (or inductive) reactance will be cancelled out with the opposite reactance by the matching network, as well as raising or lowering the feedpoint resistance of the antenna to match the feedline's characteristic impedance.
 The combined limitations of the matching network, ground wires, and tower can cause the system to have a narrow bandwidth; in extreme cases the effects of narrow bandwidth can be severe enough to detract from the audio fidelity of the radio broadcast.

 Electrically short antennas have low radiation resistance, which makes normal loss in other parts of the system relatively more costly in terms of lost broadcast power.
 The losses in the ground system, matching network(s), feedline wires, and structure of the tower all are in series with the antenna feed current, and each wastes a share of the broadcast power heating the soil or metal in the tower.